terrorizer1980/wg-manager/README.md

 ```
 Then, run `make package`.
 This will output the new package in the `build` folder.
 Don't forget to push the tag to git afterwards.

+`make package` creates files as root.
+So to cleanup using `make clean` you might have to run `sudo make clean`